-Dr. Stapleton is the director of pediatric neuro-oncology at Johns Hopkins All Children’s Hospital.
+Dr. Stapleton is the division chief of oncology and director of pediatric neuro-oncology at Johns Hopkins All Children’s Hospital.
 Dr. Stapleton joined the hospital in 2007 and is double-board certified by the American Board of Pediatrics in general pediatrics and pediatric hematology/oncology.
 She has formal training in pediatric neuro-oncology.
 Dr. Stapleton is on the Pediatric Palliative Care Team at Johns Hopkins All Children’s and she specializes in symptom control and end of life care.
-She has been awarded a $247,000 grant for clinical research in pediatric palliative care and nearly $350,000 in grant funds for her work in phase I studies for patients with brain and spinal cord tumors.
+She has been awarded numerous grants for phase I studies for patients with brain and spinal cord tumors as well as clinical research in pediatric palliative care.
 Dr. Stapleton’s research experience includes investigator-initiated and multi-center research projects.

 View Stacie’s Bio